Sentry Answers>Node.js>

 • By default, the Chromium debugger listens on localhost, which might point to 127.0.0.1 or might point to an IPv6 address that Docker is not connected to.

-Debug in VS Code
+Debug in Visual Studio (VS) Code

 Visual Studio Code (VS Code) has many options for debugging JavaScript and TypeScript.
 This guide demonstrates only the most common.
 For more, see the official documentation.